OpenLMIS/openlmis-template-service/FLYWAY.md

 Below are the guidelines of how bootstrap data can be loaded for both ways:

-1. This can be solved by providing a SQL script called `afterMigrate.sql`, and configuring Flyway to be able to find it by adding the location of the script to the `flyway.locations` property in Spring Boot's application.properties file.
+1. This is already handled by Flyway, since bootstrap data can be added into a migration.
+Bootstrap data can also be updated in future migrations.
+  * A notable exception is the first "admin" user in the system.
+It is assumed that this user will be modified or deleted and should not be updated in future dot releases.
 2. This problem is more complex to solve, as it requires service-to-service communication.
-A custom implementation of FlywayCallback will probably need to be created so that on its afterMigrate() call, it will get a service-based access token from the Auth Service and use that token to call the applicable endpoint in the dependent Service.
-In the example above, the endpoint would be the "create right" endpoint in the Reference Data Service.
-  * For this to work properly, the Auth Service and the dependent Service (Reference Data in the example) will need to be up and running when the Service is trying to load bootstrap data.
+For 3.0, since the only situation where this is expected is the creation of rights, all rights will be created by the Reference Data Service, including rights "owned" by other services.
+  * For future releases after 3.0, an implementation will be provided where a Service contacts the Reference Data Service to create rights, but the design of this has not been determined yet.